ltrujello/Tikz-Python/README.md

 ## How to Use: Basics
-Am example of this package in action is below.
+An example of this package in action is below.
 ```python
 from tikzpy import TikzPicture  # Import the class TikzPicture